 In sports you might do a jump test, or run the mile, or swim as many laps as you can.
 To receive a driver’s license, you need to take a written test and a driving test.
 In any domain where it’s important to measure progress, we need tests.

 But when it comes to our personal productivity, measurement has always been incredibly challenging.
 Knowledge work especially is extremely inconsistent from person to person, or even from one project to another.
 Every measure of quality in work output is so subjective, that the only meaningful evaluations tend to be performance reviews based on the opinions of the people we work with.

 A couple years ago I set out to create an evaluation that would help me understand how my students learn.
 I teach a course on Personal Knowledge Management (PKM) – how to save, organize, and apply one’s knowledge to solve problems and deliver creative work.
-It’s called Building a Second Brain, and since January 2017 almost 2,000 people have taken it.
+It’s called Building a Second Brain, and since January 2017 over 5,000 people have taken it.
 I’ve drawn on that experience to create a new evaluation called The 4 Levels of Personal Knowledge Management.

 It describes the most common path of improvement I see in my students.
 The definitions aren’t definitive, and individual results obviously vary greatly.
 But they capture the common experience of the majority of the students who learn my 4-stage process for knowledge management, known as CODE: